 Holbox is small and quite chill, but it doesn’t mean you can’t have some crazy fun.
 Now, if you want to party like crazy till the wee hours, you should probably stay in Cancun (check out here what to do in Cancun!), but if you’re looking for a relaxed vibe and cocktails on the beach, this is the right place.

 Start your night at The Hot Corner [Av.
 Pedro Joaquin Coldwell], a palapa, Caribbean-style bar; the cocktails are good and judging from the crowds it looks like this is THE place to be.
 If you’re a girl and in Holbox on a Thursday night, lucky you!
-All the mixed cocktails are free for girls 8pm to 10 pm.
+All the mixed cocktails are free for girls from 8 PM to 10 PM.